What’s good in Singapore's Civic District? Get acquainted with our guide.

 St. Andrew’s Cathedral, 11 St. Andrew’s Road, Singapore 178959

-5. Chijmes
+7. Chijmes

-Not only is it a gastropub of notable restaurants, Chijmes goes way back to the 50s.
+Not only is it a gastropub of notable restaurants, but Chijmes goes way back to the 50s.
 The neoclassical building used to be a convent school.
 Today, the place has been declared a national monument.
 A great dinner spot with charm?
 Yes, please!
 Oh, and be sure to check out the lawn that’s bedazzled with dreamy fairy lights.

 Chijmes, 30 Victoria Street, Singapore 187996

-6. National Library
+8. National Library Building

-National Library, 100 Victoria Street, Singapore 188064
+National Library Building, 100 Victoria Street, Singapore 188064

-7. Mint Museum of Toys
+9. Mint Museum of Toys

 Relieve your childhood memories through 50,000 vintage playthings and collectables at the Mint Museum of Toys.
 The toys are brought in from over 40 countries, dating from the 1840s to 1980s.
 Walk through four thematic levels – Outerspace, Characters, Childhood Favourites and Collectables.